-What we don’t: Lower quality components than the top picks.
+What we don’t: Lower quality components than the top pick.

-REI’s Novara brand is now Co-op Cycles, and they’ve done a full revamp of their lineup for 2017.
+REI’s Novara brand is now Co-op Cycles, and they did a full revamp of their lineup last year.
 What hasn’t changed is the budget-friendly prices and good feature sets.
 Unfortunately for the sake of our list, there isn’t a Co-op Cycles mountain bike option just under $1,000 (the DRT 1.3 is $1,099), but their mid-range $799 DRT 1.2 is still a good choice.
 With 27.5-inch wheels and a solid 120mm front suspension from SR Suntour, the bike is plenty capable on moderate-level trails.
 The DRT 1.2 also has modern geometry and internal cable routing, which give it a comfortable fit and clean look.

 See the Co-op Cycles DRT 1.2 See the Women's Co-op Cycles DRT 1.2W